AhmedT1337/Port_Scanner/README.md

 - python3 port_scanner.py 127.0.0.1 n

-any comment or suggestion to send on my Twitter is welcome.
+any comment or suggestion to send on my twitter is welcome.